 An SAE peer, e.g. a mesh STA or an AP, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+A STA that uses a password identifier shall use the hash-to-curve method.
 An SAE initiator that has identified a peer that supports this technique (through receipt of Beacon or Probe Response frames) shall derive a secret element, PT, according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of element derivation unless its peer has already signalled support for this method.
 If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code equal to SAE_HASH_TO_ELEMENT.

 The direct hashing technique to derive an element of an ECC group is the Simplified Shallue-Woestijne-Ulas (SSWU) deterministic hash-to-curve method.
 The SSWU method is called twice with two distinct functions to produce two points on the elliptic curve.
 The two points are summed to create a secret element PT.

 This method works for all Weierstrass elliptic curves whose constants a and b are both not equal to zero.
-Other curves shall not be used with this hash-to-curve method.
+Other curves shall not be used with the hash-to-curve method.

-This hash-to-curve method uses HKDF (IETF RFC 5869) with the hash algorithm taken from Table 12-1 (Hash algorithm based on length of prime(M137)) based on the length of the prime of the ECC group to perform both functions.
+The hash-to-curve method uses HKDF (IETF RFC 5869) with the hash algorithm taken from Table 12-1 (Hash algorithm based on length of prime(M137)) based on the length of the prime of the ECC group to perform both functions.
 First HKDF-Extract is passed a salt in the form of the SSID for which the password is to be used, the password, and optionally a password identifier to produce and intermediary password seed.
 The resulting seed is passed to HKDF-Expand to produce two distinct strings using different labels.
 Both values are reduced modulo p, the prime defining the curve, and then passed to SSWU to produce distinct points, P1 and P2, whose sum is PT.

 This secret PT is stored until needed to generate a session-specific PWE (see 12.4.5.2 (PWE and secret generation)).